suhyeon5280/semantic_nav/README.md

 # OmniVLA_edge
 OmniVLA-edge is under construction for official release.
-Until the official release, we do not response for your questions.
+Until the official release, we will not respond for your questions.
 Sorry for your inconvenience and understanding.
 Thank you.

     ```